59th National Film Awards: All India Awards

-At national level, feature films competed in 29 categories.
+At the national level, feature films competed in 29 categories.
 The Swarna Kamal (Golden Lotus Award) was awarded in five categories, the Rajat Kamal (Silver Lotus Award) in the rest.
 In this edition, the Golden Lotus Award for the Best Animation Film and eight Silver Lotus Awards were not announced.
 The awards given were as follows:

 Golden Lotus Award

 All the winners were awarded with a Swarna Kamal (Golden Lotus Award), a certificate and a cash prize.